Jesse Jackson and wife remain under observation for COVID-19 - NewsBreak

 Jesse Jackson and wife remain under observation for COVID-19

 CHICAGO (AP) — The Rev. Jesse Jackson, and his wife, Jacqueline, remain under doctors’ observation at a Chicago hospital and are “responding positively to treatments” for COVID-19.
-One of the couple’s five children, Jonathan Jackson, tells The Associated Press they’re being carefully monitored, in part because of their age.
+One of the couple's five children, Jonathan Jackson, tells The Associated Press they're being carefully monitored, in part because of their age.
 The 79-year-old Jackson is vaccinated against the virus and received his first dose in January during a publicized event as he urged others to receive the inoculation as soon as possible.
 His 77-year-old wife is also an activist.
-Both were admitted to Northwestern Memorial Hospital a day earlier.abc17news.com
+Both were admitted to Northwestern Memorial Hospital in Chicago a day earlier for monitoring by doctors.www.wcn247.com

 Comments / 0